skywind3000/asynctasks.vim/README.md

 - High priority: vimscript object `g:asynctasks_environ`.
 - The highest priority: `+varname=value` arguments of `:AsyncTask` command.

 The one with higher priority will overshadow the lower one.
+By utilizing this feature, we can simplify most similar tasks.

-Another example, we have two tasks `file-build` and `project-find` in the global config `~/.vim/tasks.ini`:
+e.g. we have two tasks `file-build` and `project-find` in the global config `~/.vim/tasks.ini`:

 ```ini
 [file-build]